 - How to choose or change plans

-- · Our plan, including but not limited to:
+- Our plan, including but not limited to:

-- Financial information
+- · financial information

-- How the plan has been rated by plan members
+- how the plan has been rated by plan members

-- The number of appeals made by members
+- the number of appeals made by members

-- How to leave the plan
+- how to leave the plan

 - Our network providers and our network pharmacies, including:

-- How to choose or change primary care providers (PCP).
+- how to choose or change primary care providers (PCP).
 You can change your PCP to another network PCP as often as you like.
 We must send you something in writing that says who the new PCP is and the date the change began.

-- Qualifications of our network providers and pharmacies
+- qualifications of our network providers and pharmacies

-- How we pay providers in our network
+- how we pay providers in our network

-- For a list of providers and pharmacies in the plan's network, see the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at AetnaBetterHealth.com/ohio.

-- Covered services and drugs and about rules you must follow, including:

-- Services and drugs covered by the plan

-- Limits to your coverage and drugs

-- Rules you must follow to get covered services and drugs

-- Why something is not covered and what you can do about it, including asking us to: - Put in writing why something is not covered - Change a decision we made - Pay for a bill you got
+- a list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services, or visit our website at AetnaBetterHealth.com/Ohio. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - services and drugs covered by the plan - limits to your coverage and drugs - rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - put in writing why something is not covered - change a decision we made - pay for a bill you got